top of page

 • Stay within sight of a lifeguard when possible (Corolla Beach Rescue has lifeguards stationed from Memorial Day through Labor Day).

-• Keep children within arm’s reach near the water.
+• Keep children within arm’s reach near the water and wear vests.

-• Watch for red flags—they signal that ocean conditions aren't safe and the water is closed to swimming.
+• Watch for single or double red flags—they signal that ocean conditions aren't safe and the water is closed to swimming.
+Double red flags can bring fines for offenders.

 • Avoid swimming near piers or jetties where rip currents are more likely to form.